Editor’s Note: This post has been updated with fresh links and new content.

 It’s really that simple.

-The “how” section of your landing page is all about finishing out the narrative that you are the answer to their problem.
+The “how” section of your landing page is all about finishing the narrative that you are the solution to their problem.

 Going back to our parenting example, this section could discuss some different elements of the parenting course that facilitate success, like quizzes, month-by-month plans, recipes, etc.